brownt47/Resume/README.md

 # Resume Repository

 ## Projects:
-* Machine Learning Application for HR <br></br>
+* Machine Learning Application for HR
-	*Created collaborative filtering recommendation model to reduce bias in the hiring process.*
+	Created collaborative filtering recommendation model to reduce bias in the hiring process.

-* Successful Appeal of Property Tax Increase *Performed regression analysis using public real estate data for the district.
+* Successful Appeal of Property Tax Increase

+	*Performed regression analysis using public real estate data for the district.
 Created report that convincingly showed the assessment was well above comparable properties.

 * Time-Series Forecasting of Student Demand for Course Offerings